Marvinda0/Marvinda0/README.md

 <div align="center">
   <a href="https://marvindao.itch.io/libera-me-from-hell" target="_blank">
     <img
-      alt="You can play this game I did back in the day!" src=""
+      alt="Libera me From Hell"
+      src=""
     />
   </a>
 </div>

-Thanks to @SenseOfHumor for helping me make this profile!
+Thanks to @<a href=https://github.com/SenseOfHumor>SenseOfHumor</a> for helping me make this profile!